YiZhao999/YiZhao999.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Political Science, University of Pittsburgh, 2029 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Global Studies, The Chinese University of Hong Kong (Shenzhen), 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Financial Management, Nankai University, 2021
+* Study Abroad: University of California, Berkeley (2019); NEOMA Business School (2020)

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summer 2025: Research Assistant
-  * GitHub University
+  * University of Pittsburgh
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
+* Spring 2024: Research  Assistant
-  * GitHub University
+  * The Chinese University of Hong Kong (Shenzhen)
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+* Fall 2022 - Fall 2023: Lab Assistant
-  * GitHub University
+  * The Chinese University of Hong Kong (Shenzhen)
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

 Skills
 ======